She-Fairy/atlas-horizon/README.md

-# Atlas Tiler - Brawl Stars Map Maker
+# Atlas Tiler

-A web-based tool for creating and sharing Brawl Stars maps.
-Built with HTML, JavaScript, and CSS, using Firebase for authentication and data storage.
+This site is not affiliated with or endorsed by Supercell.
+Brawl Stars and all related assets belong to Supercell.

 ## Features
 - Discord Authentication